 Shore excursion accidents and incidents

-When cruise ship passengers suffer injuries while on land tours / shore excursions, the resulting litigations are some of the most complex maritime injury cases.
+When cruise ship passengers suffer injuries while on land tours/excursions, the resulting litigations are some of the most complex maritime injury cases.
 They are unique and complicated as incidents which occur in foreign countries and involve foreign tour operators.

-Cruise companies often argue that tour operators are wholly independent from them and, as such, they have no legal responsibility to disembarked from the ship passengers.
-However, it is often apparent that tour operators are either cruise line agents or joint venturers with the companies.
+Cruise companies often argue that tour operators are wholly independent and, as such, they have no legal responsibility to disembarked passengers.
+However, it is often apparent that tour operators are either cruise line agents or joint ventures with the companies.
 Cruise ship companies earn large profits from tours and excursions, and often they control nearly every aspect of the contract-based relationship with the tour company.

 Cruise ship injury lawyers can uncover contacts between foreign tour companies and the USA in order to establish Court's jurisdiction over foreign tour providers.
 Cruise lawyers can pinpoint where the cruise ship line failed to provide safety and welfare of its customers.